crazyguy96/antibiotic-resistance-predictor/README.md

 - Environmental dataset from Nigerian surface sampling studies (Ede, Ife, Iwo, Osu)
 - Built with scikit-learn, Flask, and Chart.js
-- Motivated by the WHO global action plan on antimicrobial resistance
+- Motivated by the WHO global action plan on antimicrobial resistance.

 ---